Keyboard shortcuts

 node examples/use-plugin/build.js

-This will execute the example plugin using your compiled binding, demonstrating that the Rust-JavaScript integration is working properly.
+This executes the example plugin using your compiled binding, demonstrating that the Rust-JavaScript integration works properly.

 If the example runs successfully, your setup is complete and ready for development: